RenanCardozo/SocialMediaMernAndCSharp/README.md

 - [node.js] - evented I/O for the backend
 - [C#] - Object-oriented nature makes it perfect for developing websites that boast high efficiency and are easily scalable
 - [Formik] - Forms Made easier to maintain
-- [SignalR] - sockets.io for live chat
+- [SignalR] - WebSockets for live chat
 - [Mobx] - State management to keep code clean and maintainable!

 ## Installation